Frictionless Hamiltonian Descent and Coordinate Hamiltonian Descent for Strongly Convex Quadratic Problems: Introduction

+where $\gamma > 0$ is the damping parameter that induces friction throughout the optimization process.
+The dynamic \eqref{damping} reduces to the continuous-time Heavy Ball dynamic \citep{P64} when $\nabla \phi(v)=v$.

+Indeed, a common belief in optimization is that to decrease a function value quickly, dissipating energy via friction along the way might be necessary.
+The inclusion of the friction term into the optimization dynamics has been the cornerstone of designing accelerated methods in optimization \citep{suBoydCandes2014_differential,krichene2015accelerated,wibisono2016variational,HL17,SRBA17,maddison2018hamiltonian, muehlebach2019dynamical,shi2022understanding}.
+However, surprisingly, on strongly convex quadratic problems, which is one of the most canonical optimization problems that has consistently served as a great entry point for understanding optimization behavior of an algorithm \citep{NB15,SP20,AGZ21,paquette2021sgd,kelner2022big,goujaud2022super}, we find that the \emph{Frictionless} Hamiltonian Descent (Algorithm~\ref{alg:opt}) achieves an accelerated rate.
+Even more, when comparing to the Polyak's Heavy Ball flow for strongly convex functions \citep{P64,WJR21,sanz2021connections, aujol2023convergence,kassing2024polyak,okamura2026heavy} with resets, i.e., the flow governed by

+where $m$ is the strong convexity constant of the underlying function $f(\cdot)$, we show that the \emph{Frictionless} Hamiltonian Descent achieves the same accelerated rate.
+This result is unexpected, since it is generally believed that the incorporation of the friction term \(2 \sqrt{m} \dot{x}\) helps quickly decrease the objective value and converge faster than standard gradient descent.
+Yet, our finding is that running a pure Hamiltonian Flow \eqref{flow} with resets (Algorithm~\ref{alg:opt}) can be competitive with Heavy Ball flow, which incorporates the friction.

-To summarize, our contributions include: \begin{itemize} \item We propose Hamiltonian Descent (HD) (Algorithm~\ref{alg:opt}) and establish its descent property by showing that the function value never increases along the Hamiltonian Flow when its initial kinetic energy is specified to be zero.
-Furthermore, we show that HD for strongly convex quadratic functions exhibits a faster convergence rate than the Chebyshev method and the conjugate gradient method. \item We further propose Coordinate Hamiltonian Descent (CHD).
-We find that for solving a system of linear equations, classical algorithms such as Gauss-Seidal and Successive Over-relaxation are instances of CHD with different integration times.
-This new perspective not only provides a simple proof of the convergence of Successive Over-relaxation but also yields a broad class of updates that are guaranteed for the convergence. \item Furthermore, we introduce Parallel Hamiltonian Descent, which, under different values of the integration time, becomes the Jacobi method and the weighted Jacobi iteration for solving a linear system of equations.
-The perspective of Hamiltonian dynamics also helps identify new updates and conditions that guarantee convergence, addressing scenarios where the Jacobi method may fail to converge. \end{itemize}
+To summarize, our contributions include: \begin{itemize} \item We propose Frictionless Hamiltonian Descent (Frictionless-HD) and establish its descent property by showing that the function value never increases along the Hamiltonian Flow when its initial kinetic energy is specified to be zero.
+We analyze Frictionless-HD for strongly convex quadratic functions and demonstrate that Frictionless-HD enjoys a non-trivial accelerated rate as that of Heavy Ball ODE for strongly convex quadratic problems. \item We further propose Frictionless Coordinate Hamiltonian Descent (Frictionless-CHD).
+We find that for solving a system of linear equations, classical algorithms such as Gauss-Seidel and Successive Over-relaxation are instances of Frictionless-CHD with different schemes of integration time.
+This new perspective not only provides a simple proof of the convergence of Successive Over-relaxation but also yields a broad class of updates that are guaranteed for the convergence. \item Furthermore, we introduce Parallel Frictionless Coordinate Hamiltonian Descent, which, under different choices of the integration time, becomes the Jacobi method and the weighted Jacobi iteration for solving a linear system of equations.
+The perspective of Hamiltonian dynamics also helps identify new parallelizable variants and conditions that guarantee convergence. \end{itemize}